Niksko/Niksko/README.md

 I like taking photos, though I'm not particularly good at it, and can never seem to get around to editing them.

-I have a cute black and white tuxedo cat name Sofia who I love very much ❤️
+I have a cute black and white tuxedo cat named Sofia who I love very much ❤️